Canada national cricket team: 2000s

 2000 saw Canada host the first ICC Americas Championship, a tournament which they won.
 The following year they embarked on a tour to Sri Lanka, but the highlight of 2001 was their hosting of the ICC Trophy.
 They finished third in the tournament, which qualified them for the 2003 World Cup.
 It was this ICC Trophy tournament that first saw the emergence of John Davison, who was to become one of Canada's most successful players.

-Canada played various matches in the buildup to the World Cup, visiting Argentina in April 2002, finishing as runners up to longtime rivals the US in the Americas Championship, swiftly followed by a fifth-place finish in the ICC 6 Nations Challenge in Namibia.
+Canada played various matches in the buildup to the World Cup, visiting Argentina in April 2002, finishing as runners up to longtime rivals the U.S. in the Americas Championship, swiftly followed by a fifth-place finish in the ICC 6 Nations Challenge in Namibia.
 The West Indian A team toured Canada later in the year, and Canada won the one-day series 2–1, and drew a two-day game.
-This was followed by Canada's best performance to date in West Indian domestic one-day cricket, winning two games in their first round group, just missing out on qualification for the semi finals.
+This was followed by Canada's best performance to date in West Indian domestic one-day cricket, winning two games in their first round group, just missing out on qualification for the semi-finals.

 The World Cup itself was a tournament of contrasting fortunes for the Canadians.
 They started with their first ODI win, over Bangladesh.
 Two games later saw them dismissed for 36 against Sri Lanka, then the lowest score in One Day International history.
 The next game against the West Indies saw John Davison score the fastest ever World Cup century, although Canada lost that game, and did not progress past the first round.